-In the wake of the 3rd annual National Women’s Bicycling Forum in DC last week, there’s been some buzz online—does it make sense to have a separate women’s bike summit?
-Does help or does it segregate?
-Is the separate women’s forum the reason that the ensuing National Bike Summit, was largely dominated and populated by [...]
+In the wake of the 3rd annual National Women’s Bicycling Forum in DC last week, there’s been some buzz online—does it make sense to have a separate women’s event?
+Does it help or does it segregate?
+Is the women’s forum the reason that the ensuing National Bike Summit was largely populated and led by white [...]

 Ever since the original Our Bodies, Our Bikes zine came out, I knew that any future edition would need to talk about reproductive rights.
 In the past year, the connection has been very much on my mind, as the women’s bicycling movement has taken off in a positive direction at the same time as women’s [...]